pseuxide/BetterValorant/README.md

 # BetterValorant
 Stretched resolution in VALORANT

-This is a fork version that i slightly fixed the usage difficulties that I personally had.
+This is a forked version that i slightly fixed the usage difficulties that I personally had.
+Instead of make a pull request, i keep it as forked version as the change is just a preference level imo.

 Original repository -> [l1m0n3/BetterValorant](https://github.com/l1m0n3/BetterValorant)